tmr-imd/OIIEAdapterShell/src/CIRLib/ReadMe.md

-To Generate Migrations in CIRLib,
+##To Generate Migrations in CIRLib
-Use the below command which takes the CIRLib.Test as the startup Project.

-dotnet ef migrations add YourMigrationName  -p "CIRLib.csproj" -s "..\..\test\unit\CIRLib.Test\CIRLib.Test.csproj"
+Use the below command which takes the CIRLib.Test as the startup Project. dotnet ef migrations add YourMigrationName  -p "CIRLib.csproj" -s "..\..\test\unit\CIRLib.Test\CIRLib.Test.csproj"